symfony/symfony/UPGRADE-3.4.md

 ----------

  * Relying on convention-based commands discovery has been deprecated and won't be supported in 4.0.
-Use PSR-4 based Service Discovery instead.
+Use PSR-4 based service discovery instead.

    Before: